consensusnetworks/token-starter/README.md

 Some ideas may be best implemented in their own separate repository.
 You are encouraged to copy or fork this project and use it to start your own.

-Other, already, existing tasks include:
-- Fix the Nuxt SSR hydration issue and then remove client-only wrapper in `./layouts/default.vue` (which is a temporary fix)
-- Document the Docker Desktop workaround for local Kubernetes deployment

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first!
+For major changes, please check out [what's being worked on and open a new issue](https://github.com/consensusnetworks/token-starter/issues) before starting!

 Please make sure to update tests as appropriate.